WCoder007/FriendsCog/README.md

 ## Installation Steps

 Follow the instructions below to run the application:
+1. Clone the repository

+  `git clone`
-1. Clone the repository and install all dependancies, preferably in a virtual environment.
+2. install all dependancies, preferably in a virtual environment.

-    `pip install -r requirements.txt`
+    `python -m pip install Django`
-2. cd TODO
+3. cd TODO
-3. Run the application
+4. Run the application

     `python manage.py runserver`
-4. You can visit the web app at [localhost:(http://127.0.0.1:8000/)](http://127.0.0.1:8000/) in your browser
+5. You can visit the web app at [localhost:(http://127.0.0.1:8000/)](http://127.0.0.1:8000/) in your browser

 ## Future Plannings